teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 **Functional Requirements**

-- The admin shall create appointment slot by clicking the "Add Appointment Slot" button.
+- The admin shall create appointment slots by clicking the "Add Appointment Slot" button.

+- The app shall allow the admin to select a provider, service, date, start times, and duration of the service while creating an appointment slot.

+- The app shall display appointment slots with the status, "Available" to users when they select a specific service.

+- The app shall display available appointments on the admin's dashboard.

+- The app must prevent double-booking by marking an appointment slot as "booked" once it is scheduled.

+**Non-functional Requirements**

 ## Payment Integration